magoyette/chapbook-tweego-starter/README.md

 ## Working with multiple stories

-Multiple stories support allows to use Chapbook Tweego Starter to build multiple stories.
+Multiple stories support allows to use Chapbook Tweego Builder to build multiple stories.

 That's useful if you want to store each story in a distinct Git repository, but keep using a single Node project to build them.